-An applicant/licensee must describe the category of machine they require and check that this machine accords to the proper location as set out in the tables above (the application form will guide the applicant on this point).
+An applicant/licensee must describe the category of machine they require and check that this machine accords to the proper location as set out in the tables above.

 The Commission may at its own discretion request information or documentation from the applicant in determining whether to grant a licence or physically assess the location as a suitable venue for the requested machine category.
 For example, the Commission may inspect and confirm the proposed location for machines is suitable and that the venue has the necessary sightlines (CCTV coverage may be considered as another method of line-of-sight monitoring).